Teya people: Culture of the Teyas

 The Teyas were described as nomadic buffalo hunters who lived in tents.
 However, they had additional resources.
 The canyons had trees and flowing streams and the Teyas grew or foraged for beans, but the Coronado chroniclers state they did not "sow corn, nor eat bread, but instead raw meat."
 The Spanish noted the presence of mulberries, roses, grapes, nuts (probably pecans) and plums.

 After this first contact, Coronado traveled an additional four days and encountered a settlement called Cona that extended for three days travel along a small river in a canyon two or three miles wide.
 It is unclear whether Coronado followed the Brazos downstream or journeyed to a different canyon to visit Cona.

 "The country was well occupied," said the chroniclers.

 The Coronado chroniclers described the Teyas as intelligent and formidable archers.
 One of them shot an arrow that passed through both shoulders of a bison, "which would be a good shot for a musket."
 The women were well-dressed and modest, covering their whole bodies by wearing a petticoat beneath a fringed cloak with sleeves.
 One of the women was "as white as a Castillian lady except that she had her chin painted like a Moorish woman."
 Coronado commented that they "tattoo their bodies and faces, and are large people of very fine appearance."

 One of the intriguing events was Coronado's meeting among the Teyas an old blind bearded man—a beard being a rarity among Indians—who said that he had met four Spaniards far to the south.
 He was probably talking about Cabeza de Vaca who with three shipmates made his way across southern Texas nearly a decade before Coronado.

 What happened to the Teyas?

 The Teyas, or at least their name, disappeared from history soon after Coronado encountered them.
 They may have been pushed out of their west Texas home by advancing Apaches.
-They likely merged into the Lipan Apache, who in turn merged into the Mescarlero Apache in New Mexico today.
+They likely merged into the Lipan Apache, who in turn merged into the Mescalero Apache in New Mexico today.
 If the Spanish met Teya descendants later at a different location, they were not recognized as the same people Coronado encountered.